fusioncharts/dev_centre_docs/getting-started/django/install-using-django.md

 * `ocean`
 * `carbon`

-To include a theme to your chart, include its corresponding JavaScript file to your project.
+> The `fusioncharts.theme.fusion.js` and `fusioncharts.theme.fusion.css` file sets the theme as **fusion**.
+To add any other theme to your chart, include its corresponding JavaScript file to your project.

-> The `fusioncharts.theme.fusion.js` file sets the theme as **fusion**.